ipfs/ipfs-docs/docs/how-to/exchange-files-between-nodes.md

 ![Screenshot of successful peer connection](./images/exchange-files-between-nodes/connect-2.png)

-> It only works on localhost environments because of a restriction with WebCrypto where it will not load in a page unless that page is loaded over https, or the page is served from localhost: [libp2p/js-libp2p-crypto#105][js-libp2p-crypto#105]
+> It only works on localhost environments because of a restriction with WebCrypto where it will not load in a page unless that page is loaded over HTTPS, or the page is served from localhost: [libp2p/js-libp2p-crypto#105][js-libp2p-crypto#105]

 [js-libp2p-crypto#105]: https://github.com/libp2p/js-libp2p-crypto/issues/105